Unholy Grail: Synopsis

 Merlin is spreading rumors of Guinevere's infidelity as Issue four begins.
 Arthur catches her making love with Lancelot, but does not reveal himself.
 Morgana approaches Arthur and seduces him.
-The plot skips ahead to Guinevere being burnt at the stake for her infidelity.
-At the same time, Morgana also begins to burn, since she and Guinevere are connected in some magical way.
+Later, Guinevere is burnt at the stake for her infidelity.
+At the same time, Morgana also begins to burn, since she and Guinevere are magically connected.
 Lancelot fights past the crowd and rescues Guinevere, thus saving Morgana's life as well.
 Moving forward in time, Lancelot and a pregnant Guinevere are hiding out in the country, when Guinevere begins bleeding.
 Far away, Morgana is also in exile, and gives birth to a demon named Mordred, having stolen the life of Guinevere's baby.
 Back in Camelot, Arthur wonders why his kingdom is falling to ruin.
 Merlin tells him it is the Lady of the Lake's doing, a punishment for his transgressions.

 Issue five begins with Arthur attempting to kill Mordred.
 He spares the child when he learns Mordred is his son.
 Meanwhile, Lancelot and Guinevere plot to kill Merlin, to free Arthur from his grasp.
 In Camelot, a bored Merlin plays games with the knights, telling them that if one of them retrieves the Holy Grail, they can save Albion from ruin.
 Arthur decides to go with the knights to find the Grail, leaving Mordred to sit on the throne with Merlin whispering in his ear.
-The plot moves far ahead to Arthur returning to Camelot and fighting against Mordred to regain his castle.
+Arthur returns to Camelot and fights against Mordred to regain his castle.
 Arthur kills Mordred as he begs for his life.
 Meanwhile, in the castle, Guinevere and Lancelot attack Merlin and kill him.
-Outside, on the battlefield, Lancelot finds Arthur mortally wounded and carries him to the lake where he throws Excalibur back into the water.
-Issue five and story arc one end with Arthur floating in the lake; the Lady of the Lake coming to his need.
-Will he survive?
+Outside, on the battlefield, Lancelot finds Arthur mortally wounded and carries him to the lake, where he throws Excalibur back into the water.
+Issue five and story arc one end with Arthur floating in the lake and the Lady of the Lake coming to his need.